-Credit Recovery Courses

-Becomes effective with the 2011-2012 entering
+Credit Recovery Courses Becomes effective with the 2011-2012 entering ninth and subsequent years.

 ninth and subsequent years.

-Course # ОС
+Course # OC

 1200315 Algebra 1 for Credit Recovery

 ALG 1 CR (EL Credit)

-1200385 Algebra 1-B for Credit Recovery

-ALG 1-B CR (EL Credit)

 Special notes: Credit Recovery courses are credit bearing courses with specific content requirements defined by Next Generation Sunshine State Standards and/or Common Core State Standards.
-Students enrolled in a Credit Recovery attempted course must have previously (and/or corresponding course End-of-Course assessment) since the course requirements for the Credit Recovery courses are exactly the same as the previously attempted corresponding course.
+Students enrolled in a Credit Recovery course must have previously attempted the corresponding course (and/or End-of-Course assessment) since the course requirements for the Credit Recovery courses are exactly the same as the previously attempted corresponding course.
 For example, Algebra 1 (1200310) and Algebra 1 for Credit Recovery (1200315) have identical content requirements.
 It is important to note that Credit Recovery courses are not bound by Section 1003.436(1) (a), Florida Statutes, requiring a minimum of 135 hours of bona fide instruction (120 hours in a school/district implementing block scheduling) in a designed course of study that contains student performance standards, since the students have previously attempted successful completion of the corresponding course.
 Additionally, Credit Recovery courses should ONLY be used for credit recovery, grade forgiveness, or remediation for students needing to prepare for an End-of-Course assessment retake.

-Liberal Arts Mathematics 1
+Math for College Liberal Arts

-Course # 1207300
+Course # 1207350

-Grade Level 10-12
+Grade Level 9-12

 Length 1 year

-Prerequisite One full credit of Algebra 1
+Prerequisite One full credit of Geometry 1

 Credit 1